 Coursework Format Due date & marks Coursework activity #1: Embedded processor emulator exercise Individual.
 Use the GCC and Binutils tools to compile, link, and disassemble binaries and use an open-source embedded system emulator to run a few different programs written in a combination of C and assembly language.
-Source files, binaries, and text file with answers to questions.
+Source files, binaries, and PDF file with answers to questions.
 16:00, Friday (week 3) Learning objective: non-anonymously marked [20%] After successfully completing this exercise, students should be able to: Write simple programs using combination of C and assembler Compile and run programs directly on an embedded processor with no OS Create, use, and modify Makefiles and Linker Command Files Use Linker Map Files and differentiate them from Linker Command Files Coursework activity #2: OLED display control over SPI exercise Individual.
 16:00, Frida (week 5) Obtain hands-on experience writing a device driver in C for an SPI peripheral, using the FRDMKL03 ARM board and the OLED display from the course hardware kit.
-Source files, binaries, picture of working system, wiring diagram, and text file with answers to questions.
-Learning objective: After successfully completing this exercise, students should be able to: non-anonymously marked Read a datasheet for an unfamiliar embedded hardware component such as an SPI peripheral and write a device driver in C to interface with the peripheral.
-Coursework activity #3: Project proposal one-page report Individual Report.
-16:00, Friday (week 6) Identify an interesting engineering problem that can be addressed using an embedded system developed using the concepts, theory, techniques, and tools covered in this course.
+Source files, binaries, picture of working system, wiring diagram, and PDF file with answers to questions. Î. Î Learning objective: After successfully completing this exercise, students should be able to: non-anonymously marked Read a datasheet for an unfamiliar embedded hardware component such as an SPI peripheral and write a device driver in C to interface with the peripheral.

+Engineering Tripos Part IIB, 4B25: Embedded Systems for the Internet of Things, 2021-22 Published on CUED undergraduate teaching site (https://teaching.eng.cam.ac.uk)

+Coursework Format Due date & marks Coursework activity #3: Project proposal one-page report Individual Report, PDF format.
+16:00, Frida (week 6) Identify an interesting engineering problem that can be addressed using an embedded system developed using the concepts, theory, techniques, and tools covered in this course.
 Non-anonymously marked.
-[5%] Learning objectives:

-Engineering Tripos Part IIB, 4B25: Embedded Systems for the Internet of Things, 2020-21 Published on CUED undergraduate teaching site (https://teaching.eng.cam.ac.uk)

-Coursework Format Due date & marks After successfully completing this exercise, students should be able to: Identify an interesting and important engineering challenge that can be solved using a combination of embedded sensing, embedded computation, and possibly displays and communication.
+[5%] Learning objectives: After successfully completing this exercise, students should be able to: Identify an interesting and important engineering challenge that can be solved using a combination of embedded sensing, embedded computation, and possibly displays and communication.
 Present a clear list of design objectives for solving the engineering challenge using an embedded system.
 Coursework activity #4: Power measurement using TI INA219 I2C device exercise Individual.
-16:00, Frida (week 7) Obtain hands-on experience writing a device driver in C for an I2C peripheral, using the FRDMKL05 ARM board and the TI INA219 daughterboard from the course hardware kit.
-Source files, binaries, picture of working system, wiring diagram, and text file with answers to questions.
-Learning objective: Non-anonymously marked.
+16:00, Friday (week 7) Obtain hands-on experience writing a device driver in C for an I2C peripheral, using the FRDMKL05 ARM board and the TI INA219 daughterboard from the course hardware kit.
+Source files, binaries, picture of working system, wiring diagram, and PDF file with answers to questions. Î. Learning objective: Non-anonymously marked.
 After successfully completing this exercise, students should be able to: Read a datasheet for an unfamiliar embedded hardware component such as an I2C peripheral and write a device driver in C to interface with the peripheral.
-Coursework activity #5: Project concept, design, implementation, and final report Individual report, source files, binaries, in-person demonstration at final feedback 16:00, Frida (Lent Term) Present the problem addressed, approach employed, system implemented, and system evaluation. session.
+Coursework activity #5: Project concept, design, implementation, and final report Individual report, source files, binaries, video demonstration at final feedback session 16:00, Frida (Lent Term) Present the problem addressed, approach employed, system implemented, and system evaluation.
+(Microsoft Teams).
 [35%] Learning objectives: Non-anonymously marked.
 After successfully completing the final project, students should be able to: Identify an interesting and important engineering challenge that can be solved using a combination of embedded sensing, embedded computation, and possibly displays and communication.
 Design an embedded computing system that address the engineering challenge.
 Prototype an embedded system design using a combination of sensors, microcontrollers, communication, displays, or FPGAs using the tools provided in the course kit, and potentially design a custom PCB implementing the design.
-Quantitatively evaluate an embedded sensing and computation system in terms of its time efficiency (performance), energy efficiency (battery life), and measurement and data processing accuracy.
+Quantitatively evaluate an embedded sensing and computation